davep/davep.github.com/_posts/2016-06-17-virgin_east_coast.markdown

 At first I was told that the problem was that I needed to purchase a ticket and then that would mean I'd be able to log into the mobile app.
-Let's just take a moment to really appreciate what's being said: I SHOULD SPEND A HUNDRED PONDS OR MORE SO I CAN EVEN LOG INTO THE APP.
+Let's just take a moment to really appreciate what's being said: I SHOULD SPEND A HUNDRED POUNDS OR MORE SO I CAN EVEN LOG INTO THE APP.

 Only... that's
 nonsense.
 [According to the website](https://www.virgintrainseastcoast.com/rail-travel/your-ticket/m-tickets/)